01 of 24

-The stone veneer the duo used came attached to interlocking panels, which made the installation process more manageable.
-How so might you be thinking?
+The stone veneer that the duo used came attached to interlocking panels, which made the installation process more manageable.
+How so, you might be thinking?
 Panels like these are designed to snap quickly into place, kind of like puzzle pieces.
 Installing the rustic, wood mantel was the final step in the makeover.Continue to 5 of 24 below.

 05 of 24